varvet/godmin/README.md

 By now we have a basic admin interface for managing articles.

 ## Resources

+As we saw in the example above, resources are divided into controllers and service objects (for the lack of a better term) where actions, redirects, params permitting etc are located in the controller and resource fetching, building, sorting, filtering etc are located in the service object.
+This makes the service objects small and easy to test.

 We have already seen two methods at play: `attrs_for_index` and `attrs_for_form`.
 We will now look at some additional resource concepts.